datalab-org/datalab/INSTALL.md

 - `yarn test:unit`: run the unit/component tests using `jest`.
 These test individual functions or components.
 - `yarn test:e2e`: run end-to-end tests using `cypress`.
 This will build and serve the app, and launch an instance of Chrome where the tests can be interactively viewed.
 The tests can also be run without the gui using ```yarn test:e2e --headless```.
 Note: currently, the tests make requests to the server running on `localhost:5001`.
 - `yarn build`: Compile an optimized, minimized, version of the app for production.

-## Deployment with Docker

-[Docker](https://docs.docker.com/) uses virtualization to allow you to build "images" of your software that are transferrable and deployable as "containers" across multiple systems.
-These instructions assume that Docker is installed (a recent version that includes Compose V2 and BuildKit) and that the Docker daemon is running locally.
-See the [Docker website](https://docs.docker.com/compose/install/) for instructions for your system.
-Note that pulling and building the images can require significant disk space (~5 GB for a full setup), especially when multiple versions of images have been built (you can use `docker system df` to see how much spaace is being used).

-Dockerfiles for the web app, server and database can be found in the `.docker` directory.
-There are separate build targets for `production` and `development` (and corresponding docker-compose profiles `prod` and `dev`).
-The production target will copy the state of the repository on build and use `gunicorn` and `serve` to serve the server and app respectively.
-The development target mounts the repository in the running container and provides hot-reloading servers for both the backend and frontend.
-- `docker compose --profile dev build` will pull each of the base Docker images (`mongo`, `node` and `python`) and build the corresponding apps in development mode on top of them (using `--profile prod` for production deployments).
-- `docker compose --profile dev up` will launch a container for each component, such that the web app can be accessed at `localhost:8081`, the server at `localhost:5001` and the database at `localhost:27017`.
-- Individual containers can be launched with `docker compose up <service name>` for the services `mongo`, `app`, `app_dev`, `api` and `api_dev`.
-- `docker compose stop` will stop all running containers.

-## Permanent deployment instructions

-There are several steps involved from taking the Docker containers above and provisioning a persistent *datalab* server and instance available through the internet.
-Many of these involve tuning the server configuration for your group following the [additional documentation](config.md) on configuration, but many additional choices also depend on how you plan to host the containers in the long-term.
-Some things to consider:

-- Typically you will host the app and API containers on the same server behind a reverse proxy such as [Nginx](https://nginx.org).
-- Typically you will need to run the app and API on two different subdomains.
-These can be provided perhaps by an IT department, or by configuring DNS settings on your own domain to point to the server.
-You will need to configure the app such so that it points at the relevant hosted API (see [app `.env` description](config.md#app).